helloturbine/turbine-docs/docs/records/vendors.md

 ## Add a Vendor to Turbine

-From the [Vendors](https://app.helloturbine.com/app/vendors) Page in the upper right, select "New Vendor".
+1. From the [Vendors](https://app.helloturbine.com/app/vendors) Page in the upper right, select "New Vendor".

-In the "Create Vendor" modal, add the DBA (Doing Business As) & Legal Name for the vendor, as well as the default Incoterm that you use with that vendor.
+2. In the "Create Vendor" modal, add the DBA (Doing Business As) & Legal Name for the vendor, as well as the default Incoterm that you use with that vendor.
 If you are not tracking Incoterms with the vendor, use the "NULLINCOTERM" option.

-Add additional details, including contact, email addresses, and an address to the vendor.
+3. Add additional details, including contact, email addresses, and an address to the vendor.
 Hit "Update Vendor" save changes.

+To access all Purchase Orders associated with a specific vendor, simply scroll to the bottom of the Vendors screen.

 ![Order Index Page](../../static/img/vendors.png)